From Dark Corner to DOT-COM:

 vote-by-mail approach, sending ballots to the addresses of registered voters.

-Nonetheless, this method still relies largely on paper ballots that voters
+Nonetheless, this method still relies largely on paper ballots that voters mark

-absence of traditional polling places.
+traditional polling places.

-However, the real technological challenge to basic voting
+However, the real technological challenge to basic

-projects in five states to assist certain military personnel to vote by
+pilot projects in five states to assist certain military personnel to vote by

 Internet in November's general election.